 – Parent of a child with ASD

-Many young children with ASD have trouble communicating their wants and needs to others.
+Many young children with autism spectrum disorder (ASD) have trouble communicating their wants and needs to others.
 Your child might be kept awake by something he needs but can’t ask for.
-Because of their communication difficulties, children with ASD sometimes can’t pick up cues that bedtime is coming up.
+Also, because of their communication difficulties, children with ASD sometimes can’t pick up cues that bedtime is coming up.

 Love of routine and bedtime habits

-Children with ASD can be very attached to their routines.
+Children with ASD can be very attached to their routines and rituals.
 Your child might settle well if the regular bedtime routine is followed, but not otherwise.
 Also, children with ASD can get into the habit of falling asleep in a particular place, and they won’t settle anywhere else.
 Habits like these can be difficult to break for children with ASD.

 Favourite objects and associations